-- b. the expiration of the period within which the next annual general meeting of the Company is required by law to be held; or - c. revoked or varied by ordinary resolution passed by the shareholders of the Company at a general meeting, whichever occurs first, but shall not prejudice the completion of purchase(s) by the Company of its own Shares before the aforesaid expiry date and, in any event, in accordance with the Listing Requirements and any applicable laws, rules, regulations, orders, guidelines and requirements issued by any relevant authorities.
+- the conclusion of the next Annual General Meeting of the Company following at which time the authority shall lapse unless by ordinary resolution passed at the meeting, the authority is renewed, either unconditionally or subject to conditions; - b. the expiration of the period within which the next annual general meeting of the Company is required by law to be held; or - revoked or varied by ordinary resolution passed by the shareholders of the Company at a general meeting, whichever occurs first, but shall not prejudice the completion of purchase(s) by the Company of its own Shares before the aforesaid expiry date and, in any event, in accordance with the Listing Requirements and any applicable laws, rules, regulations, orders, guidelines and requirements issued by any relevant authorities.